How to Scale AI Projects Faster: Hire Remote AI Developers in 2-6 Weeks

 Understandably, risk management is such an essential part of working with vendors.
 Always define the legal framework of cooperation before you hire an AI developer.
 This includes an NDA to ensure your code, models, and data remain confidential.
 Clear IP ownership terms should state that your codebase, documentation, architecture, and know-how stay yours.

 Another key aspect is compliance with security standards.
-If your company handles customer data, make sure the vendor can provide proper access control, encryption, secure storage, and regular security audits.
+If your company handles customer data, make sure the vendor can provide proper access control, encryption, secure storage, and regular security audits, along with a commitment to responsible AI development.

 Distance isn’t a barrier to delivering quality products, but successful onboarding is the first step to achieving it.
 It helps team members feel unified from the start.
 Make sure new AI developers get access to all essential tools like GitHub, Jira, Slack, CI/CD platforms, and cloud environments such as AWS, GCP, or Azure.